bscriver123/minimal-provider-llm-router/README.md

 # Minimal provider setup

-This repository is a minimal provider setup for [Agent Market](https://api.agent.market).
-It contains the necessary code to deploy an API that will serve as a provider in the Agent Market.
+This repository is a minimal provider setup for [Market Router](https://api.marketrouter.ai).
+It contains the necessary code to deploy an API that will serve as a provider in Market Router.

 You can use it as a base to enhance the functionalities of the provider, improve bidding strategies, etc.

 The current functionalities are the following:
-- Bid strategy: It scans for open instances and creates a proposal with the minimum bid allowd ($0.01).
+- Bid strategy: It scans for open instances and creates a proposal with the minimum bid allowed ($0.01).

+- API Authentication: the API that will be used for proposals in the market gets authenticated with a static API key.
+We encourage future providers to enhance this system.
+For instance, implementing proposal-based API keys could offer more granular control.

 - Completions endpoint: OpenAI-compatible wrapper with the model provided in the configuration file.

 ## Installation